sada-kubsad/WhatTheHack/057-AzureRouteServer/Student/Resources/centralnva.md

 ## Useful Cisco IOS commands

+Note:
+No CSR configurations required on the Central NVA.
+I've tested it to work out of the box!

 This list is by no means comprehensive, but it is conceived to give some of the most useful commands for admins new to the Cisco CLI

 - `config t`: enter configuration mode